 Courses that use drinking water for irrigation, like Westridge (which uses 90 million gallons of drinking water a year to keep its grass green) face particularly significant challenges.
 The cost of potable (drinking) water has increased nearly 20 percent since 2012, with additional annual increases of least five percent anticipated for years to come (based on Metropolitan Water District of Southern California’s Tier 1 Full Service Treated rate).

 Yes, there will be ample opportunity for the public to review the plan, ask questions and have their comments heard.
 Already, many members of the public participated in two public Scoping Meetings and have submitted written comments to the Draft Environmental Impact Report.
-Their suggestions and comments will be addressed in the upcoming Draft Final Environmental Impact Report, and the La Habra Planning Commission and City Council will both hold public hearings to review those documents and take more public comment before deliberating.
+Their suggestions and comments have been addressed in the Draft Final Environmental Impact Report, which will be reviewed at public hearings before the La Habra Planning Commission and City Council.

 For a chart detailing the steps in the public review process, including highlighting where the proposal is in the process now, click here.